You know how chicken soup is the go-to dish when you’re sick? Modern science shows there’s truth to that traditional wisdom.

 Bone broth is made by simmering animal bones high in collagen for a long period of time, up to 8-12 hours on the stovetop.
 Nourished Kitchen has a helpful guide to understand the difference between broth, stock and bone broth, as well as how to make a basic bone broth.

 If you’re not a fan of eating animal products, there are vegetarian broths you can make.
-You’ll miss out on the gelatin and glucosamine, but you can load up on garlic, onions, vibrant veggies, medicinal spices and fresh herbs to create a nutrient-right broth.
+You’ll miss out on the gelatin and glucosamine, but you can load up on garlic, onions, vibrant veggies, medicinal spices and fresh herbs to create a nutrient-rich broth.

 Bone broth also makes a great recovery meal for practical reasons: it’s easy to digest, requires little cleaning and when you make a large batch, you only have to warm up a cup on days you’re feeling sick.